AIRMap: AI-Generated Radio Maps for Wireless Digital Twins: DL-Based Estimation of Radio Maps

 \subsection{Experimental Results and Analysis}

-For model evaluation, the entire dataset is divided using 5-fold cross-validation.
-Within each fold, we follow a 70-15-15 split for training, validation, and testing, respectively.
-To prevent data leakage, we ensure that augmented versions of the same scenario do not appear in the other sets.

-As shown in Fig.~\ref{fig:ecdf}, the median error percentage across all folds and coverage maps remains around 4.43\%, demonstrating the model's high accuracy.
+\review{ For model evaluation, we employ 5-fold cross-validation across the entire dataset.
+Within each fold, the data is partitioned into training, validation, and testing subsets following a 70-15-15 split ratio, respectively.
+To prevent data leakage, we ensure that augmented versions of the same scenario are excluded from appearing in multiple subsets.
+Additionally, the study area shown in Fig.~\ref{fig:boston_map} is divided into a 10$\times$10 grid, with grid cells assigned exclusively to either sets.
+This spatial partitioning strategy ensures that geographically proximate samples do not appear in both sets, thereby providing a more rigorous evaluation of the model's generalization capability. } As shown in Fig.~\ref{fig:ecdf}, the median error percentage across all folds and coverage maps remains around 3.53\%, demonstrating the model's high accuracy.
 The path gain values in the test dataset range from -150 dB to -50 dB, encompassing a wide variety of propagation conditions.
 Despite this large dynamic range, the model maintains consistent performance with minimal deviations across different test cases, highlighting its robustness in estimating radio maps with exceptionally low inference error in real-time.
 Additionally, Fig.~\ref{fig:samples} presents qualitative results showcasing the model's performance across various scenarios, which were randomly selected from the Boston area.